Lucky Business / Shutterstock.com

 Quality Stock Arts / Shutterstock.com

-There are a host of KFC stores — yes, the Colonel’s chicken — in Japan.
-If you’re in Japan on Christmas Eve, expect to see long lines of patrons waiting to pick up some of the fried chicken.
+There is a host of KFC stores — yes, the Kentucky Colonel’s chicken — in Japan.
+If you’re in Japan on Christmas Eve, expect to see long lines of patrons waiting to pick up KFC fried chicken.
 Visiting the Colonel’s restaurants and feasting on the all-American food became a Christmas tradition sometime in the 1970s.

 18. Christmas — Austria, Germany, Hungary and other nations